Mook-as/stackato-doc/user/reference/client-ref.rst

 	    asking the user to choose among the possibilities.

-.. _command-link-user-space:
+.. _command-stackato link-user-space:

-  link-user-space  *<user>*  *<space>*
+  stackato link-user-space  *<user>*  *<space>*
     Add the specified user to the named space, in various roles.
-This is a CFv2 specific command
+This is a Stackato 3 specific command.

     .. raw:: html